Stoke Newington: Entertainment

 Stoke Newington is well known for its pubs and bars, lively music scene, including contemporary jazz, and open mic comedy sessions.
 The Vortex Jazz Club used to be on Church Street but has now moved to Dalston.

 Since 2010, Stoke Newington has also had its own literary festival, created to celebrate the area's literary and radical history.
 It takes place in early June in venues across the area and was described in 2011 by Time Out magazine as 'Just like Hay-on-Wye, but in Hackney', by The Times as one of its 'Top 5 Summer of Books' and by Londonist.com as 'a literary festival that's thrown its pretensions in a skip'.

-A Stoke Newington music festival was instituted in 2015, taking place at various venues around town in late October.
-The 2016 festival saw a performance by Thurston Moore of Sonic Youth at the Mascara Bar stage on Sunday 23 October and by Hank Wangford that same evening at the main stage at St Paul's Church Hall.
-For the 2017 festival, the main St Paul's stage was headlined on Friday 20 to Sunday 22 October by The Cesarians, The Featherz and The Frank Chickens respectively on each night.
-In 2018 the St Paul's stage was used only on the Sunday with the Mascara Bar serving as main stage, headlined on Friday 19 to Sunday 21 October by the Cesarians again, Dodgy and Urban Voodoo Machine frontman Paul-Ronney Angel.
-Mediæval Bæbes also appeared on the Friday at the Abney Public Hall.
+A Stoke Newington music festival began in 2015 at various venues around town in late October.
+The 2016 festival saw a performance by Thurston Moore of Sonic Youth at the Mascara Bar stage on 23 October and by Hank Wangford the same evening at the main stage at St Paul's Church Hall.
+For the 2017 festival, the main St Paul's stage was headlined from 20 to 22 October by The Cesarians, The Featherz and The Frank Chickens, respectively.
+In 2018 the St Paul's stage was used only on the 21st, with the Mascara Bar serving as main stage, headlined from 19 to 21 October by the Cesarians again, Dodgy and Urban Voodoo Machine frontman Paul-Ronney Angel.
+Mediæval Bæbes also appeared on the 19th at the Abney Public Hall.